erikku0519/Tableau-Challenge/README.md

 * What is the average distance in miles that a bike is ridden?
 * Which bikes (by ID) are most likely due for repair or inspection in the timespan?
 * A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
+* A dynamic map that shows how each station's popularity changes over time (by month and year) -- with commentary pointing to any interesting events that may be behind these phenomena.
+* Two unexpected phenomena in the data and provide a visualization and analysis to document their presence.